lvogelzang/wijckie/README.md

 - Put everything in private subnets, 2 options:
   - Back-end in AWS App Runner with a VPC endpoints (costly) to reach smtp/rds/..
   - Back-end in ECS service in private subnet, with load balancer (costly) to reach back-end

+### How coverage works:

+- The vite-plugin-istanbul package keeps track of all covered lines during runtime.
+Enter `window.__coverage__` in your browser console to view the current status of the coverage.
+The istanbul plugin is added in vite.config.ts, arrange included and excluded files there.
+- The @cypress/code-coverage adds tools to generate coverage reports when running Cypress.
+First it collects coverage data in the /test/.nyc_output folder.
+When tests are done, a report is written to /test/coverage/lcov-report/index.html.